-Aerial video footage of M. alfredi were taken using two units of small, commercially available DJI Mavie 2 Pro drones during boat surveys in January=February 2020 and May= August 2021.
+Aerial video footage of M. alfredi were taken using two units of small, commercially available DJI Mavic 2 Pro drones during boat surveys in January-February 2020 and May-August 2021.
 Only one drone was used at one time during data collection.
-The drone was hand-launched from a boat, and then positioned at an altitude of 5=15 m above M. alfredi that were freeding-or-cenising-or-the-utfasee.
-The drone-constary scale to the dosoretical survey obtain hish representation dKnvicke of the suffase of the direction of the altredian of the survey of the suffase of the suffase of the direction of the suffase of the suffase of the suffase of the direction of the suffase of the s
+The drone was hand-launched from a boat, and then positioned at an altitude of 5-15 m above M. alfredi that were feeding or cruising on the surface.
+The drone camera was tilted to 90° vertically to obtain high-resolution 4K video footage of the M. alfredi with a reference scale comprising a 2-m floating PVC pipe placed in the water in the vicinity of the animals.
+Video clips were generally 15-60 s long, with the camera recording during the periods when the manta ray(s) were at the surface, with the reference pipe included in the field of view (Figure 3).

-Figure 3: Surface-feeding (A) mature chevron female and (B) melanistic unsexed individual M. alfredi and the 2-meter floating black-and-white PVC reference pipe as observed from a drone and the 2-m floating black-and-white PVC reference pipe as observed from a drone (research boat also visible in frame).
+Figure 3.
+Surface-feeding (A) mature chevron female and (B) melanistic unsexed individual M. alfredi and the 2-m floating black-and-white PVC reference pipe as observed from a drone (research boat also visible in frame).